Prepare to Get Wet

 Most of those challenges are directly related to water.
 Boats usually launch off trailers positioned at the bottom of concrete or asphalt ramps.
 That means the tow vehicle is often near or in the water.
-And these ramps are often slimy, slippery and prone to creating amusing YouTube videos.
+And these ramps are often slimy, slippery and prone to serving as the backdrop in amusing YouTube videos.

 All that water will also intrude into all sorts of places in your vehicle.
 Make sure you're willing to clean the entire vehicle after it gets wet, particularly if you're launching your craft into corrosive salt water.

-For truck beds, particularly those that are being used around salt water, consider using a spray-on bedliner.
-Products like Line-X will completely seal a bed from water intrusion.
+For truck beds, particularly those that are being used around salt water, consider using a spray-in bedliner.
+Products such as Line-X will completely seal a bed from water intrusion.
 That's different from a drop-in plastic liner, which can hold water.
 Don't invite rust to attack your new truck.

 Swimming, water skiing, fishing and every other thing you do with a boat will bring moisture back to the tow vehicle.
 So protect the vehicle's floors with rubber mats to capture all the drips.
 They'll be a lot easier to clean than carpet.
 And consider investing in covers for the upholstery, too.